-8 Tips to Staying on Track with Weight Loss
+8 Tips to Stay on Track with Weight Loss

-You’ve made a commitment to yourself to eat well, move more and take care of your body.
+You’ve made a commitment to yourself to eat well, move more and improve your health.
 Good for you!
-It can be a big step to take, and can feel challenging, but sticking to your intentions and staying on track with weight loss can be made a lot easier with a few simple strategies, regardless of your healthy eating plan, your motivations or your resources.
+It can be a big step to take, and can feel challenging, but sticking to your intentions and staying on track with weight loss can be easier with a few simple strategies and tips.

 While wearable devices like Fitbit or Jawbone UP can be helpful (and they sync to your PlateJoy account!), sometimes the simplest ideas – and most obvious answers – are the ones that will do the trick.
 Keep on top of your goals and become your healthiest self yet with these diet-agnostic ideas.